derykmakgill/website/testbtc.md

 ---

+## 18 December 2013

+BitcoinTalk member GameKyuubi creates the ['hodling'](https://bitcointalk.org/index.php?topic=375643.0) meme that would come to takeover all of Bitcoin.

+---

 ## 08 April 2014

 Gavin Andresen [steps down as the lead developer for Bitcoin Core](https://www.coindesk.com/gavin-andresen-steps-bitcoins-lead-developer) and passes the reins to Wladimir van der Laan.